-Facebook Inc. (FB) cost-per-click advertisers won permission to appeal a ruling denying their bid to proceed with a group lawsuit for alleged overcharges by the world’s largest social-networking website.
+Facebook Inc. (FB:US) cost-per-click advertisers won permission to appeal a ruling denying their bid to proceed with a group lawsuit for alleged overcharges by the world’s largest social-networking website.

 A three-judge panel of a San Francisco-based federal appeals court said yesterday the advertisers could seek review of an April 13 lower-court ruling that they hadn’t shown their claims have enough in common to justify certifying the case as a class-action suit.
 The judges didn’t give a reason for their decision.

 Facebook was sued in 2009 over claims that advertisers, charged based on the number of clicks or views they receive, were wrongfully billed for nonexistent, fraudulent or invalid clicks.